pascalgutjahr/muon-deflection-paper/paper/outline/paper_outline.md

 ## General
 - Naming of the parametrizations: use Van Ginneken or cross-sections?
+- How many events per plot?
+- Use mode and smallest interval (depends on binning)  or median and central interval?

 ## Important things not to show! -> next technical PROPOSAL paper
 - Implementation of deflection